XeroAPI/Xero-NetStandard-Webhooks-Receiver/README.md

 ### Making your server accessible from Xero (Ngrok)
 1. Download ngrok using this [guide](https://www.twilio.com/docs/usage/tutorials/how-use-ngrok-windows-and-visual-studio-test-webhooks#:~:text=Chose%20%22Start%20ngrok%20Tunnel%22%20from,that%20URL%20in%20your%20browser)
 1. Set you app's webhook delivery URL to {negrok_address}**/webhooks** (e.g. https://daaf38b6.ngrok.io/webhooks) in the developer portal
-1. Create or modify any contact or invoice in a Xero Organistatino connected to your app and wait for the event to arrive, solution will display info in console
+1. Create or modify any contact or invoice in a Xero Organisation connected to your app and wait for the event to arrive, solution will display info in console

 ## Solution Structure
 Directory | Description